spassvogel/gilles-game/docs/thoughts.md

 [x] for ease, a party can only exist when a quest is combined with a group of adventurers
-    its not possible to create a party and send them on a quest later the party gets created when the adventurers leave on the quest [ ] the quest has an icon, that will be the icon for the party too
+    its not possible to create a party and send them on a quest later the party gets created when the adventurers leave on the quest [-] the quest has an icon, that will be the icon for the party too [ ] the quest icon will be the leader of the party

 27/4/2019 Multi lingual support
 [x] for multi lingual support we need a templating engine